 4 tablespoons (55 g) cold butter, diced

-1. To make the marzipan, follow my recipe here.
+1. To make the marzipan, follow my recipe here but omit the liqueur, cocoa and cinnamon.
 Set the marzipan aside.

 2. Preheat the oven to 375 degrees F (190 degrees C).
 Cut out a piece of parchment the size of a jellyroll pan measuring 14.5 x 10 inches (36 x 25 cm), or a baking pan wth a high rim of similar size.

 3. For the dough, mix all ingredients in a bowl with a spoon until they form a ball.

 4. Transfer to the countertop and knead with your hands until smooth.